Why You Should Walk Backwards

 But I don't write today to shed light on the physiological benefits of changing our workout routines, but the abstract benefit of trying things in a new, unfamiliar way.

-During my cool down after a lovely morning run at Mission Trails, I started walking backwards the last uphill stretch.
+During my cool down after a lovely run one morning, I started walking backwards the last uphill stretch.
 I thought what an awkward feeling.
 I actually have to concentrate on how to do this.
 I wonder what things in my life are backwards?
 What things are caddywompus on my priority list?
 If I flipped them around, would it not feel like walking backwards?
 Awkward, yet strangely refreshing?

 So the question I charge you with today, is, what things have you been neglecting?
 Chances are, this is not a new concept; we are all usually aware of what we want to do, yet cannot seem to muster up the courage or effort to do.
 Maybe you work too much, read too little.
 Maybe you participate too little, and let others speak things over you.
 What stands out to you?

 Once you have a little list (yes, write it down!...I'll wait....), ask yourself, What are the consequences of changing this?
 There are consequences to everything, good and bad.
 With every change of season, there is always death of the old season, never to return in the original.
 What will die, and what will be birthed?

 A note of encouragement: This is not an exercise to give yourself permission to punish yourself for not following through with changes you would like to make.
 Humans are not machines; we are never the same at any given second, our life stages and self-awareness are ever-changing and there is not a repeatable scientific method for you to change.
 Perhaps this is the 2nd, or 20th time you have revisited whatever neglected issue has come to mind, but just because you are not at your desired end-product does not mean you are failing.